 For several years after the signature of this treaty, our relations with the Court of Teheran were of the most friendly nature.
-The army received the elements of European discipline under the zealous training of British officers of the Indian service, though the result proved less satis-factory than their exertions justly merited.
+The army received the elements of European discipline under the zealous training of British officers of the Indian service, though the result proved less satisfactory than their exertions justly merited.
 A laboratory and an arsenal were founded, and every step was taken to place Persia in an efficient state of defence against her formidable neighbour.
 But the fear of Russia continued to gain ground, and many of the nobles, either won by Muscovite gold or through love of change, openly favoured her pretensions.
-Notwithstanding the verbal promise of General Ritescheff that the Khanat of Talish should be entirely restored, and in spite of the urgent remonstrances of Lord Cathcart, our ambassador at St. Petersburg, the Czar positively refused to make the slightest concession, and General Yermolof, whom he despatched to Teheran, gave the Shah clearly to understand that what the sword had won would by the sword be retained.
+Notwithstanding the verbal promise of General Ritescheff that the Khanat of Talish should be entirely restored, and in spite of the urgent remonstrances of Lord Cathcart, our ledge, but even promised substantial aid from his ambassador at St. Petersburg, the Czar positively Government.
+The expedition was at first intended refused to make the slightest concession, and General Yermolof, whom he despatched to Teheran, gave the Shah clearly to understand that what the sword had won would by the sword be retained.
 Subsequently, in 1826, Prince Mentschikoff made his appearance at Teheran, much in the same character in which he lately appeared at Constantinople.
 The principal object of his mission was to intimidate the Shah by threatening to form an alliance with the Khan of Khorassan, and thus create embarrassment on his north-east frontier.
-But Futteh Ali saw through the snare, and contented himself with replying that "he preferred the rivalry of Esau Khan to the enmity of England."
+But Futteh Ali saw through the snare, and contented himself with replying that "he preferred the rivalry of Esau Khan to the enmity of England.'

-While Prince Mentschikoff was yet at Teheran, the Russians violently seized upon Gokchah, and the Persians, in barbarous retaliation, massacred the Russian detachments along the border.
-In September of the same year, Prince Paskiewitch totally defeated Mahommed Mirza, who only escaped through the fleetness of his groom's horse, and in every encounter the Russian arms and fortune prevailed.
-At no one time, however, did the Prince's army exceed 10,000 men, and it is hardly possible that he could have achieved such rapid conquests had there not been treachery in putting an end to such fruitless hostilities, parti- by this time it had been discovered that Persia made an effort to assert his independence. furnished the larger portion, but the Prince Royal was held responsible for the remainder.
-In ling. his necessity the latter was fain to have recourse to any expedient that would give tomporary relief.
-Among other measures he accepted Sir John Macdonald's bond for 250,000 tomauns, in consideration of the Shah's renunciation of the subsidy clauses of the treaty of Teheran.
-But give more than 200,000 tomauns; he promised, however, to obtain the 50,000 as a gratuity.
-In full reliance on British honour, and glad to escape by any means from his immediate difficulties, the Prince submitted to his fate, and annulled the obnoxious engagements.
-But we have reason to believe that to this moment the 50,000 tomauns have never been paid, on the plea that by accepting the less sum Persia had waived her claim to the greater !
+While Prince Mentschikoff was yet at Teheran, the Russians violently seized upon Gokchah, and the Persians, in barbarous retaliation, massacred the Russian detachments along the border. province of Azerbijan.
+In September of the same year, Prince Paskiewitch totally defeated Mahommed Mirza, who has induced Futteh Ali Shah to proclaim Ma only escaped through the fleetness of his groom's hommed Mirza heir-presumptive to the crown, and fortune prevailed.
+At no one time, however, 1834, the same influence enabled the Prince to is hardly possible that he could have achieved such the enemy's camp, and much less had Great Britain acted up to the spirit of the treaty of Teheran, and afforded the subsidy therein stipulated.
+But by this time it had been discovered that Persia was a feeble and worthless ally, and that Russia sides, the Russians willingly fooled him to the top terms imposed by the conqueror.
+The treaty of Simonich secretly encouraged him in these war-Turkomanchai, accordingly, ceded to Russia the Khanats of Erivan and Nakshivan, the disputed territory of Talish, the exclusive navigation of the his necessity the latter was fain to have recourse Among other measures he accepted Sir John

+Persia.
+And this sum was to be forthcoming with give more than 200,000 tomauns; he promised, full reliance on British honour, and glad to escape by any means from his immediate difficulties, the obnoxious engagements.
+But we have reason to believe that to this moment the 50,000 tomauns have never been paid, on the plea that by accept-ing the less sum Persia had waived her claim to the greater!